 In fact, implementing blockchain can also help pharma companies to track the movement of the drugs, mainly materials, from manufacturers to the last point in the supply chain.
 There will be a complete record of the transport of such drugs, leaving far less chance for them to be stolen at points of transfer or tampered with.

-4. Maintain transparency among medical donors and recipients
+4. Maintain blockchain transparency among medical donors and recipients

-Within the healthcare industry, research has found that $455 billion that gets lost due to fake practices.
+Within the healthcare industry, research published in November 2020 found that $2.6 billion loss is attributed to health care fraud and abuse.
 According to Reetuparna Dutta, partner at Hodgson Russ, a healthcare fraud and whistleblowing law firm, these frauds are often not committed by criminals but by those within the industry simply acting irresponsibly.

 In short, they don’t take the requirements imposed on them seriously in terms of appropriate billing and allowing bills to be submitted without taking steps to check and ensure their accuracy.
 Blockchain can help make billing easier and ensure that all required records meet with requirements.